-- c) A final written warning regarding future assessment conduct with a possibility of removal from the course if conduct continues.

 - d) Notification to an employer

 - e) Removal from the course

 - f) Invalidation of certificate(s).

-Where staff fail to identify and/or report a case of suspected plagiarism/AI Misuse to the Quality Team there may be further consequences applied.
+Where staff fail to identify and/or report a case of suspected plagiarism/Al Misuse to the Quality Team there may be further consequences applied.
 Depending on the severity of the incident, this may be: